-They are both numeric-based codes assigned to products, but UPCs or Universal Product Codes are standardized for all business users and provide a product description that.
+They are both numeric-based codes assigned to products.
+But UPCs or Universal Product Codes are standardized for all business users and provide a product description.

-Another difference is that SKUs are typically alpha-numeric codes, while UPCs are 12 digits, numeric only.
+Another difference is that SKUs are typically alpha-numeric codes, while UPCs are 12 digit numbers only.